onespaceman/polyfy/README.md

 polyfy the image with the default options

 ```
-polyfy -s diamond -n br --size 2 -b 20 /path/to/image
+polyfy -s 6 -n br --size 2 -b 20 /path/to/image
 ```
-1. polyfy with a diamond
+1. polyfy with a hexagon
 2. negate the blue and red channels
 3. with the polygon's side length at 1/2 the image's height
 4. with a border width of 20pt